25 Unique Activities To Add To Your Kyoto Bucketlist

 Adashino Nenbutsu-ji Temple

-Adashino Nenbutsuji is located at the end of the Saga-Toriimoto Preserved Street.
 The temple was founded in the early 9th century and was meant to be a temple dedicated to the repose of souls who have died without families to remember them.

 Today, the temple grounds are covered by hundreds of stone statues to commemorate these souls.
 In the back of the temple, a short path leads through a bamboo forest.

-There is a small entrance fee to the temple.
-If you don’t want to pay it, you can still visit and enjoy the peaceful and lush grounds.
-Just look at all that moss lining the walking paths!
+Just look at all that pretty moss lining the walking paths!
 It’s such a tranquil place to explore (and way less crowded than some of the other major landmarks in Kyoto).

 Otagi Nenbutsu-ji Temple

-In addition to its beautiful statues, the temple also features a stunning garden with a pond and a waterfall.
+In addition to its beautiful statues, the temple also features a pretty garden with a pond and a waterfall.
 The garden is particularly lovely in the springtime when the cherry blossoms are in full bloom.

 There is a small entrance fee to the temple, but it’s well worth a visit.